-The majority of the people Hidaya Foundation helps are poor villagers who live in primitive dwellings such as mud huts without electricity.
+The majority of the people Hidaya Foundation helps are poor villagers who live in primitive dwellings such as mud huts with dirt floors, and without electricity or plumbing.
 For such people, having a few animals could be a very good way of sustaining themselves for their own personal food as well as for profit and trade.

 Poultry Farming: Five chickens and one rooster, or a flock of 25 chicks, are given to a family (feeding supplies are also provided).
 It costs about $50 to start a small poultry farm.